Lake Parime: Nhamini-wi and the Lake of Milk

 The Tucano and Piratapuia tribes of the upper Rio Negro tell a story of the Nhamini-wi (the "narrow path").
 The Nhamini-wi was a pre-Columbian road that traveled from the mountains in the west where the "house of the night" was located.
 The trail began at axpeko-dixtara, or the "lake of milk" in the east.
 In 1977 artist and explorer Roland Stevenson found ruins north of the Rio Negro in the Uaupés River basin that are believed to be the remnants of the Nhamini-wi.
 Led by indigenous guides Stevenson found old and collapsed stone walls that were dotted every twenty kilometers along an east-to-west line.

 Stevenson followed traces of the road eastward and ended up in Roraima, Brazil, in the plains north of Boa Vista.
 Upon examining the region Brazilian geologists Gert Woeltje and Frederico Guimarães Cruz along with Roland Stevenson found that on the hillsides encircling the area, a horizontal line can be seen at a uniform level approximately 120 m above sea level.
 He proposed that this line represents the water level of an extinct lake that existed until recent times.
 Researchers who studied it found that the lake's previous diameter measured 400 km and its area was about 80000 km2.
-In the early 14th century, this giant lake began to drain due to epeirogenic movement.
+In the early 14th century, this giant lake began to drain because of epeirogenic movement.
 In June 1690, a massive earthquake opened a bedrock fault, forming a rift or a graben that permitted the water to flow into the Rio Branco.
 By the early 19th century it had dried up completely.